-- (1) For the years ended December 31, 2021, 2020 and 2019, our net (loss) income attributable to common stockholders was approximately (\$22.9) million, \$3.9 million and \$351.5 million, respectively, while cash distributions declared for each of the periods were approximately \$35.6 million, \$35.6 million and \$394.9 million, respectively, of which \$347.9 million for the year ended December 31, 2019 represented a special cash distribution that was funded with net sales proceeds from the sale of real estate.
-For the years ended December 31, 2021, 2020 and 2019, (excluding the special cash distribution paid during the year ended December 31, 2019) 100% of regular cash distributions declared to stockholders were considered to be funded with cash provided by operating activities as calculated on a quarterly basis for GAAP purposes. - (2) Amounts herein include cash flows from discontinued operations.
-Cash flows from operating activities calculated in accordance with GAAP are not necessarily indicative of the amount of cash available to pay distributions and as such our board of directors uses other measures such as FFO and MFFO in order to evaluate the level of distributions. - (3) Our board of directors used a portion of the net sales proceeds from the MOB Sale to declare a special cash distribution of \$347.9 million, or \$2.00 per share of common stock.
-In addition, as a result of the MOB Sale, our board of directors adjusted our regular quarterly cash distributions to an amount equal to \$0.0512 per share.
+- (1) For the years ended December 31, 2022 and 2021, our net loss attributable to common stockholders was approximately \$(1.5) million and \$(22.9) million, respectively, while cash distributions declared for each of the periods were approximately \$17.8 million and \$35.6 million, respectively.
+For the years ended December 31, 2022 and 2021, 100% of regular cash distributions declared to stockholders were considered to be funded with cash provided by operating activities as calculated on a quarterly basis for GAAP purposes. - (2) Amounts herein include cash flows from discontinued operations.
+Cash flows from operating activities calculated in accordance with GAAP are not necessarily indicative of the amount of cash available to pay distributions and as such our board of directors uses other measures such as FFO and MFFO in order to evaluate the level of distributions.